-Our analysis here was also specific to a fixed $\tau_c$ , since the CL stiffness $K_c$ and fiber bending constant $\kappa$ were fixed.
-This begs the question: how does $\tau_c$ change with changes in $\kappa$ , $K_c$ , and fluid viscosity $\mu$ ?
+Our analysis here was also specific to a fixed τ_c since the CL stiffness K_c and fiber-bending constant κ were fixed.
+This begs the following question: How does τ_c change with changes in κ , K_c , and fluid viscosity μ ?
 How do the intrinsic timescales in the problem change when the CLs are dynamically binding and unbinding to the fibers?
 To fully explore these questions, we need to design an efficient temporal integrator for the CL forces.
-For stiff CLs, explicit treatment leads to a reduction in the stable time step size, so that $\mathcal{O}(10^5)$ time steps might be necessary to measure stress for frequencies as small as $0.01~s^{-1}$ .
+For stiff CLs, explicit treatment leads to a reduction in the stable time-step size, so that $O(10^5)$ time steps might be necessary to measure stress for frequencies as small as 0.01 s^{-1} .
 To alleviate this restriction, we will develop a (semi-)implicit temporal integrator for cross-linked networks in future work.
 We will also investigate the utility of our spring model for shorter, stiffer CLs, which might be better modeled as actual fibers or as rigid connections between fibers.

 In this work, we used Euler-Bernouilli beam theory to obtain the elastic force on a fiber due to its curvature.
-We neglect twist elasticity on the assumption that those deformations are in equilibrium on our timescales of interest [69].
-While this assumption is reasonable for a system of fibers in shear flow, it precludes modeling flagellar beating [48] and chains twisted by external forces such as magnetic fields [79].
+We neglect twist elasticity on the assumption that those deformations are in equilibrium on our timescales of interest [59].
+While this assumption is reasonable for a system of fibers in shear flow, it precludes modeling flagellar beating [5] and chains twisted by external forces such as magnetic fields [97].
 An extension of this work is to account for twist by using the Kirchhoff rod model instead of the Euler beam.
-The Kirchhoff rod model has previously been used in combination with the immersed boundary method [47], RPY tensor [75], and method of regularized Stokeslets [66, 34] to model a bent twisted fiber interacting with a fluid, with the methods of [34, 75] even preserving discrete inextensibility.
-As we've discussed at length, these regularization-based models become impractical as the fiber becomes slender since $1/\epsilon$ regularized points are required to properly resolve the fiber thickness.
+The Kirchhoff rod model has previously been used in combination with the immersed boundary method [34], RPY tensor [31], and method of regularized Stokeslets [35,36] to model a bent twisted fiber interacting with a fluid, with the methods of [31,36]even preserving discrete inextensibility.
+As we have discussed at length, these regularization-based models become impractical as the fiber becomes slender since $1/\epsilon$ regularized points are required to properly resolve the fiber thickness.
 Slender body theory is once again a natural choice, but it is unclear how to account for rotation and torque on the fiber centerline.
-The most rigorous (and difficult) solution is to use an SBT that accounts for twist, for example the $\mathcal{O}(\epsilon^2)$ slender body fluid velocity of Johnson [36] or the SBT of Keller and Rubinow [38, Section 10].
-Another option is to take a continuum limit of the RPY tensor for translation-rotation and rotation-rotation coupling [87, 75], as we have done in Appendix A for translation-translation, and use these continuum limits in the grand mobility matrix.
-A still better approach would be to bridge the gap between the RPY tensor and SBT by deriving an RPY-type tensor for rings which gives the average linear and angular velocity on a ring (cross section of a fiber) due to the force/torque uniformly spread over another ring (cross section).
+The most rigorous (and difficult) solution is to use an SBT that accounts for twist, for example, the $O(\epsilon^2)$ slender body fluid velocity of Johnson [20] or the SBT of Keller and Rubinow [19, Sec.
+10].
+Another option is to take a continuum limit of the RPY tensor for translation-rotation and rotation-rotation coupling [31,55], as we have done in Appendix A for translation-translation, and use these continuum limits in the grand mobility matrix.
+A still better approach would be to bridge the gap between the RPY tensor and SBT by deriving an RPY-type tensor for rings which gives the average linear and angular velocity on a ring (cross section of a fiber) due to the force or torque uniformly spread over another ring (cross section).